stephan-strate/ionic-api-service/README.md

+## Not maintained at the moment

+**2018-04-14** -  Project currently not maintained.
+Due the changes of the Angular HttpClient, some of the functions I used will be deprecated.

 # RESTful API Provider for Ionic 3.x

 When I was first using Ionic, I spent a lot of time and nerves figuring out how to properly load data from a RESTful API.
 I build this Ionic 3.x provider to easily load data, cache it, reload it and show error messages, when data could not be loaded.